 About

-My name is Paul Gaumer and I am a French developer currently living in Angers (France).
+My name is Paul Gaumer and I am a French software engineer currently living in the beautiful city of Angers.

 Startups in Japan

 I moved to Japan in 2010 where I started my career in sales and marketing.
-My mission was to help foreign companies succeed in Japan through talent acquisition, product development focused on the Japanese market and the launch of IoT products (Babolat Play).
+My mission was to help foreign companies succeed in Japan through talent acquisition, product development focused on the Japanese market and the launch of IoT products like Babolat Play.

 Learning how to code

-As no similar learning experience existed in Japan at the time, I jumped in 2016 into the recent awakening of the Tokyo startup scene by co-founding and leading Japan’s very first English coding bootcamp: Le Wagon Japan
+As no similar learning experience existed in Japan at the time, I joined the recent awakening of the Tokyo startup scene by co-founding and leading Japan’s very first English coding bootcamp: Le Wagon Japan

 Our missions were to: